Uber, the user-driven taxi service, swept into the transport industry by storm a few years back.

 The carriers are screened, and the company passes them specific Uber Freight vehicle requirements.

-If there is a trucking equipment category that would meet up with the vehicle requirements for Uber Freight, and also ripe for a digital revolution, it is flatbed.
+If there is a trucking equipment category that would meet up with the vehicle requirements for Uber Freight and also ready for the digital revolution, it is flatbed.

-While it is a significant part of the entire freight industry, flatbed remains a highly integrated sector that nevertheless relies on conventional methods of keeping things moving.
+While it is a significant part of the entire freight industry, flatbed remains a highly integrated vehicle that relies on conventional methods of keeping things moving.

-As a result, they will also be able to reap the benefits of a range of workflow advancements, such as quick pricing, discounted Samsara real-time GPS tracking, and electronic documentation.
+As a result, they will also reap the benefits of a range of workflow advancements, such as quick pricing and electronic report.

 Freight brokers typically hold between 15% and 20% of the overall payout for a single shipment.

-However, Uber Freight rates has been less than 1 percent of those payouts since its launch – meaning carriers could hold up to 99 percent of what the shipper pays.
+However, Uber Freight rates have been less than 1 percent of those payouts since its launch – meaning carriers could hold up to 99 percent of what the shipper pays.

-Actually, Uber is losing profits in the freight industry in an attempt to create a broad user base, and they may later raise their share.
+Actually, Uber is losing profits in the freight industry to create a broad user base, and they may later raise their share.

 However, Uber’s app-based brokerage’s low operational costs aren’t without tradeoffs.

 As with Uber, helping truckers isn’t always their strong point.
-If you have issues with shippers or customers, you might find that Uber isn’t effective in having them resolved.
+If you have issues with shippers or customers, you might find that Uber isn’t effective in resolving them.